Chapter 42 : Snap

 Now that I couldn’t joke about it, my frustration with the current state of events was slowly starting to burble over.
 If Fred wanted me to be serious, then fine, I could give him serious.

 Fred gave a wan smile.
 “Aggy—“

-I took a deep, shuddery breath, launching back into my tirade.
-“You told me to be the human glue of the group.
-Well, I’m sorry, but I think you overestimated me.
-You thought I could be some hard-duty superglue that fixes anything, when it turns out I'm just the shitty purple glue that kindergarteners use for arts and craft—like those little pictures you make out of dried macaroni.
-Except now its all falling apart and the kindergarteners are crying and there’s macaroni everywhere — ”
+I took a deep, shuddering breath, launching back into my tirade.
+“Before you left, you asked me to make sure everyone stayed friends.
+You thought I could keep us all together, like some kind of hard-duty friendship superglue, or something.
+Well I’m sorry, but you overestimated me.
+Turns out, I'm just the shitty type of purple glue that can't keep anything together, like the kind kindergarteners use in arts and crafts class — you know, those little pictures you make out of dried macaroni?
+Except now it's all falling apart, and the kindergarteners are crying and there’s macaroni everywhere — ”

-I opened my mouth to interrupt, not looking forward to hearing about the newest brainbaby Fred’s twisted mind had birthed, but he prattled on.
+I opened my mouth to interrupt, not looking forward to hearing about the newest brain-baby Fred’s twisted mind had birthed, but he prattled on.

-"I would be the sassy sidekick who supplied comic relief—you’re welcome—with a catchphrase like, ‘Nuh-uh, I did not sign up for this!’ or ‘Oh helllllll naw, I am getting too old for this job!’
-Dom would the snappy, bodacious female agent who always wore leather and seduced all the bad guys into confession.
+"I would be the sassy sidekick who supplied comic relief with a catchphrase like, "Hell no, I did not sign up for this!"
+Dom would be the snappy, bodacious female agent who always wore leather and seduced all the bad guys into confession.
 Aidan would be the eager-to-please rookie with a heart of gold and boyish good looks.
 And you, Agatha — ”

 “Would have turned off this movie a long time ago because it sucks?”

 “You would be the tech-savvy nerd-girl who supplies all the gadgets and sits in a big van with lots of buttons and TV screens while she talks to everyone when they go on stings.”

 “Seriously?
 Wait, so first I’m glue and now I’m a spy?!
 This is too much metaphor-hopping for me.”